-- Products to help with note taking and making lists. - Tactile labelling products.
-Bumpons are selfadhesive raised plastic markers that come in different colours in either a circle or square shape.
-They can be used on any surface and are helpful for identifying where a setting might be on a microwave, for example. - Audio labelling products and voice recorders.
+- A wide range of books, magazines in audio CD or USB, and large or giant print puzzle books.
+You can also get large print stationery, including address books, diaries and calendars. - Products to help with note taking and making lists. - Tactile labelling products BumperStops are self-adhesive raised plastic markers that come in different colours in either a circle or square shape.
+They can be used on any surface and are helpful for identifying where a setting might be on a microwave, or washing machine for example. - Audio labelling products and voice recorders.
 The PenFriend can be used to label a wide range of items.
 You can record short or long messages on each label, making it perfect to label clothes, food or other items in the house.

-To see the items we have in our Online Shop, visit shop.rnib.org.uk or call our Helpline and ask for our Everyday Products Solutions catalogue.
-You can visit the Sightline Directory to find your nearest supplier or resource centre.
+To see the items we have in our Online Shop, visit rnib.org.uk/shop or call our Helpline and ask for our Everyday Living Solutions product catalogue.
+You can visit the Sightline Directory to find your nearest resource centre.